Table of Contents

 Tip

-• It is recommended to use the default configuration Default during development and testing phases.
+• Recommended to use default configuration Default during development and testing.

-• It is recommended to use the configuration Default or Custom during the release phase.
+• Recommended to use configuration Default or Custom for release.

-• When using Custom mode, it is recommended to modify CustomDeveloperModeSwitch to provide alternative ways to enable the diagnostic panel, or to offer other custom methods for collecting runtime data.
+• When using Custom mode, modify CustomDeveloperModeSwitch to provide alternative ways to enable the diagnostics panel, or offer custom runtime data collection methods.